zakhar-kogan/kb-obsidian/excerpts articles/Microeconomics MOOC.md

 * Trade increases productivity through specialization according to comparative advantage
 ### Comparative advantage
 ![](https://i.imgur.com/OFEVQKg.png)
+In two country/person examples everyone is better off.
+In larger examples, trade increases aggregate wealth but some individuals can be made worse off.

 17.  **Absolute Advantage**: The ability of a person or firm to produce a good or service more efficiently than another person or firm.